RhetTbull/osxphotos/README.md

 #### Implementation Note

 `ExifTool()` runs `exiftool` as a subprocess using the `-stay_open True` flag to keep the process running in the background.
 The subprocess will be cleaned up when your main script terminates.  `ExifTool()` uses a singleton pattern to ensure that only one instance of `exiftool` is created.
 Multiple instances of `ExifTool()` will all use the same `exiftool` subprocess.

+### <a name="textdetection">Text Detection</a>

+The [PhotoInfo.detected_text()](#detected_text_method) and the `{detected_text}` template will perform text detection on the photos in your library.
+Text detection is a slow process so to avoid unnecessary re-processing of photos, osxphotos will cache the results of the text detection process as an extended attribute on the photo image file.
+Extended attributes do not modify the actual file.
+The extended attribute is named `osxphotos.metadata:detected_text` and can be viewed using the built-in [xattr](https://ss64.com/osx/xattr.html) command or my [osxmetadata](https://github.com/RhetTbull/osxmetadata) tool.
+If you want to remove the cached attribute, you can do so with osxmetadata as follows:

+`osxmetadata --clear osxphotos.metadata:detected_text --walk ~/Pictures/Photos\ Library.photoslibrary/`

 ### Utility Functions